 This was all the work needed for the OAuth signature.
 It wasn’t that bad, right?
 As a bonus, we added the signTempAccessToken() function that can be used for the signing of the first step in registering the access of your app to a user account.
 Notice that the requestUrl is stripped of the protocol and the host part, so that instead of the full URL https://api.fitbit.com/oauth/request_token only the oauth/request_token path is used for signing.

+Listing 5-31.

 func signTempAccessToken (request: NSMutableURLRequest) {

 // This request does not use the URL for signing, but rather the path oauth/request_token